Let me tell you some of the misconceptions I had about couponing:

 - Chia Seeds, quinoa and Hemp Hearts (yes, you can still eat healthy stuff and save money)

-- Kerrygold grass-fed butter - if you're buying grassfed butter and you love Kerrygold as much as we do buy it at Costco, it is usually cheaper than in your local store (Kroger usually sells 1 block for at least $5.00, at Costco you can buy 3 blocks for about $9.00).
+- Kerrygold grass-fed butter - if you're buying grassfed butter and you love Kerrygold as much as we do buy it at Costco, it is usually cheaper than in your local store (unless it's on sale).

 And don't let a great deal pass even if you are "not needing" to buy an item!
 You'll be so happy next time you need a new bottle of shampoo and you can go to your very well stocked up cabinet for a bottle that you paid mere cents for!